johnmcfarlane/papers/c++/error-handling.md

 practices described as part of the Test User Contract which should help identify such bugs early on.

-***The author strongly encourages the use of assumptions in the implementation of assertions in order to unify the set of Dynamically-Enforceable Contracts and to simplify the implementation of the Test User Contract.***
+***I strongly encourages the use of assumptions in the implementation of assertions in order to unify the set of Dynamically-Enforceable Contracts and to simplify the implementation of the Test User Contract.***
 In practice, this entails marking violated assertions as unreachable